Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Preliminaries: Nilpotent (co-)BRST Symmetries

-which is the analogue of mathematical operator relationship in~\eqref{7} where the signs ($\mp $) on the r.h.s. are decided and dictated by the relationship in~\eqref{8}, once again.
-It is clear, however, that the {\it negative} sign is associated with the bosonic fields ($\mathbb{B}$) and {\it plus} sign is connected with the fermionic fields ($\mathbb{F}$) of our theory in~\eqref{9}.
+which is the analogue of mathematical operator relationship in~\eqref{7} where the signs ($\mp $), on the r.h.s., are decided and dictated by the relationship in~\eqref{8}, once again.
+It is clear, however, that the {\it negative} sign is associated with the bosonic fields ($\mathbb{B}$) and {\it plus} sign is related to the fermionic fields ($\mathbb{F}$) of our theory in~\eqref{9}.

 We end this section with the following remarks.
 First of all, we note that the kinetic terms for the Abelian 1-form and 2-form gauge fields, owing their origin to the exterior derivative $d$ of differential geometry, remain invariant under the BRST symmetry transformations.
-On the other hand, it is the gauge-fixing terms\footnote{ The gauge-fixing terms, for the basic gauge fields $A_\mu$ and $B_{\mu\nu}$, owe their origin to the co-exterior derivative $\delta = \pm\, *\, d \; *$ of the differential geometry~\cite{egh,mm,gss,van,nis,joel}.
-For instance, it can be readily checked that: $\delta \,A^{(1)} = \pm \,*\, d\, * \big(A_\mu\, dx^\mu \big) \equiv \pm\, \big(\partial \cdot A \big)$ and $\delta \,B^{(2)} = \pm\, * \,d\, * \big[\frac{1}{2!}\,B_{\mu\nu}\, \big(dx^\mu \wedge dx^\nu\big) \big] \equiv \mp \big(\partial^\nu B_{\nu\mu} \big)\, dx^\mu$ where $*$ is the Hodge duality operator defined on our chosen $3D$ flat Minkowskian spacetime manifold.
-It is worthwhile to point out that, in the gauge-fixing term for the Abelian 2-form field $B_{\mu\nu}$, the pure scalar field $\phi$ (with proper mass dimension) appears due to the stage-one reducibility in the theory.} of the {\it above} fields, owing their origin to the co-exterior derivative $\delta = \pm\, *\, d\, *$ of differential geometry, that are found to remain unchanged under the co-BRST symmetry transformations.
+On the other hand, it is the gauge-fixing terms of the {\it above} fields, owing their origin to the co-exterior derivative $\delta = \pm\, *\, d\, *$ of differential geometry, that are found to remain {\it unchanged} under the co-BRST symmetry transformations.
 Second, it is very interesting to point out that, under the discrete duality symmetry transformations~\eqref{6}, the ghost-sector and non-ghost sectors of the (co-)BRST invariant Lagrangian density (1) remain invariant separately and independently.
-Finally, we observe that the off-shell nilpotent (i.e. $s_d^2 = 0, \, s_b^2 = 0 $) versions of the (co-)BRST symmetry transformations [cf. Eqs.~\eqref{2},\eqref{3}] do {\it not} anticommute with each-other (i.e. $\{ s_d, \; s_b \} \neq 0$).
-In fact, their anticommutator leads to the definition of a bosonic symmetry in our $3D$ theory (cf. Sec.~\ref{sec5} below).\\
+Finally, we observe that the off-shell nilpotent (i.e. $s_d^2 = 0, \, s_b^2 = 0 $) versions of the (co-)BRST symmetry transformations [cf. Eqs.~\eqref{2},~\eqref{3}] do {\it not} anticommute with each-other (i.e. $\{ s_d, \; s_b \} \neq 0$).
+In fact, their anticommutator leads to the definition of a bosonic symmetry transformation operator in our $3D$ theory (cf. Section~\ref{sec5} below).